Skip to article frontmatterSkip to article content

 Calculation of the determinant has runtime complexity N3\sim N^3, making computation of the characteristic polynomial itself no harder than matrix multiplication.
 However, the hard part is factoring the characteristic equation into a form amenable to finding the eigenvalues, (λλ1)(λλ2)...(λλN)=0(\lambda - \lambda_1)(\lambda - \lambda_2)...(\lambda - \lambda_N) = 0.
 Since the polynomial has order O(λN)\mathcal{O}(\lambda^N), at large NN, it often becomes impractical to use numerical root-finding to solve the eigenvalue problem using schoolyard methods.

-• Bad starting conditions or ill-conditioning can lead to a large prefactor in the runtime to reach a given target accuracy
+However, they are also indirect and approximate, and so they don’t always converge to the exact solution.
+Bad starting conditions or ill-conditioning can lead to a large prefactor in the runtime to reach a given target accuracy.

 QR Factorization and Gram Schmidt orthogonalization

-• We saw before that classical schoolyard methods for matrix inversion via Gauss-Jordan elimination could be summarized as a single matrix, the L1L^{-1} of LU factorization.
+Classical schoolyard methods for matrix inversion via Gauss-Jordan elimination could be summarized as a single matrix, the L1L^{-1} of LU factorization.
+The runtime complexity of this process is thus O(N3)\mathcal{O}(N^3), which is the same as the runtime complexity of matrix multiplication.

 Image from Source